joostvanveen/laravel-litespeedcache/README.md

 You can find this middleware at `src/Middlewares/Cache.php`.

-If you want to use your won middelware, you can disable the default middleware by setting the config value `litespeedcache.defaults.use_middleware` to `false`
+If you want to use your own middleware, you can disable the default middleware by setting the config value `litespeedcache.defaults.use_middleware` to `false`

 ## joostvanveen/litespeedcache documentation